-ANSLEY H. BOGGS, chair, D. WAYNE CHESER, REED CHEWNING, R. LEE GIVENS, JR, KATHY GOOD, JULIE JONES, KELLY MAGUIRE, DELIA MALONE, MARGARET PARK, DANIELLE ROBERTSON, TERRELL S. TRACY
+R. LEE GIVINS, chair, ANSLEY H. BOGGS, D. WAYNE CHESER, REED CHEWNING, JULIE JONES, MARGARET LEE, KELLY MAGUIRE, DELIA MALONE, MARGARET PARK, DANIELLE ROBERTSON

 THE IDEAL EDUCATOR

 A single conceptual framework guides the Professional Education Unit at Converse College.
 The Unit's framework is built on the premise that its mission is to prepare candidates for their roles as educators to become The Ideal Educator.
 This "Ideal" is the guiding concept for program design in each of the Unit's programs.